microsoft/fhir-proxy/scripts/Readme.md

 ## Prerequisites

-These scripts will gather (and export) information necessary for the proper deployment and configuration of FHIR Proxy, an Application Service Principal for RBAC, and if needed, a Key Vault and Resource Group.
+These scripts will gather (and export) information necessary for the proper deployment and configuration of FHIR Proxy, plus an Application Service Principal for RBAC.
+If needed, a Key Vault and Resource Group will also be deployed.
 All secret credentials will be stored in the Key Vault.
  - User must have rights to deploy resources at the Subscription scope
  - User must have Application Administrator rights to assign Consent at the Service Principal scope in Step 2